Vitamin D has "Enormous potential to beat cancer"

 3. A Natural Cancer ´Cure´?

 Research published in the Journal of Cell Biology November 17, 2008; 183(4):697-710 has shown that "vitamin D can adjust almost everything in the cancer cell, from its genetic messaging to its cytoskeleton.
 It can switch genes on and off, and it can reduce cell division, and it can calm the cancer cells so that they settle rather than spread.
 It seems vitamin D can actually return a cancer cell to a normal and healthy state.
 One pathway seems to control everything".
 That is a very important set of findings.
+And there are many more studies on its corrective epigenetic benefits.

-But if you are in any doubt about its potential, then the pharmaceutical companies are certainly not.
+If you are in any doubt about its potential, then the pharmaceutical companies are certainly not.
 For example, Memorial Sloan-Kettering were involved in a Phase III clinical trial where a synthetically made, concentrated form of vitamin D, called Asentar, significantly improved patient survival times.
 "It has enormous potential", said Dr Howard Scher, team leader.
 Unfortunately, politics took their toll on the trial - but that´s another story.

 At CANCERactive we are very clear about vitamin D. There is more than enough research to be clear that vitamin D can help prevent cancer.
 And, from the latest studies, it is increasingly clear that every cancer patient should be having a daily half hour in the sunshine, or supplementing.